submarineswaps/swaps-service/docs/chain_swap_script.md

 As a failsafe, we want Bob's tokens to return back to him after a while if Alice fails to make the payment.

-It would also be nice if Alice can help Bob by refunding his tokens before the timeout.
 It would also be nice if Bob can use a pkhash instead of his public key for his refund.

 ### Simple Case